 The Organic Cotton range of jumpers and accessories are made out of new cotton fleece, which is GOTS certified as organic and is produced in Turkey.
 The GOTS certification ensures organic processes are used from fibre production to dying processes.

 The Boiled Wool range of jumpers are made using 100% boiled wool.
 Wool is a hardwearing and durable natural fibre that will biodegrade under the right conditions.
-The £85 jumpers are made from wool produced in China and the £95 jumpers are made from wool produced in Italy.
-We made the decision to buy this more expensive wool from Italy in 2019, as this textile production comes under EU regulations.
-Going forward however, to ensure that these jumpers have a reduced environmental impact, we will be researching into sourcing remnant and deadstock boiled wool.
+Some jumpers are made from new wool produced in China and some are made from new wool produced in Italy - these are labelled in the product descriptions.
+I made the decision to buy this more expensive wool from Italy in 2019, as this textile production comes under EU regulations.
+Going forward from 2020, to ensure that these jumpers have a reduced environmental impact I will only be using remnant and deadstock boiled wool.
 Deadstock fabric is fabric that has been produced for large fashion brands but been rejected for use, either due to the colour not being right or a change in what is required for a design.

-Fabric scraps that are leftover from our clothing production are used in a couple of ways:
+Fabric scraps that are leftover from my clothing production are used in a couple of ways:

-- Contrast panels, pockets and straps in our clothing designs.
+- Contrast panels, pockets and straps in my clothing designs.

 - Designs on greetings cards.

 Some fabric scraps are donated to local textile recycling initiatives.
-Our aim for 2020 is to link up with a textile recycling facility to ensure even the smallest scraps can be recycled.
+My aim for 2021 is to link up with a textile recycling facility to ensure even the smallest scraps can be recycled.